aodr3w/keiji/README.md

 Handles database access, task creation APIs, templates, and more.

 #### keiji-bus:
 Facilitates inter-process communication between the CLI and the scheduler.
-The bus listens for and handles commands from the CLI, such as start, stop, disable, and delete.
-Translates these commands into directives that the scheduler can execute on the respective tasks.
+The bus acts as a bridge, relaying commands such as stop, disable, and delete from the CLI to the scheduler.
+The scheduler then listens for these commands on the bus and translates them into actionable directives that are executed as needed.
+These directives can be task specific or system wide.

 #### keiji-scheduler:
-Manages the execution of tasks based on the schedule defined by the user.
+Manages the execution of tasks based on the schedule defined for the task.
-Reads commands from the bus and applies them to the tasks, ensuring tasks are executed, paused, disabled, or deleted as required.
+Reads commands from the bus and applies them as needed.
+These commands may be task directives e.g disable delete, stop or system level directives e.g shutdown.
 Logs all activities to provide detailed insights into task execution and system status.

 ####  Task Binary: